syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Triggers when the scroll bar is dragged/moved.
+Triggers when the diagram is zoomed or panned

 <table class="params">
 <thead>